 I drew the necessary literature support for the constructive part of the project mostly from Tracy Fullerton’s Game Design Workshop: A Playcentric Approach to Creating Innovative Games, an excellent book that covered all required bases.

-The project result, consisting of the game “Poseidon’s Trident” and its custom input device, is documented here: Student Project: Poseidon’s Trident
+The final project result, consisting of the game “Poseidon’s Trident” and its custom input device, is documented here: Student Project: Poseidon’s Trident